Chrvasq/Logs-Analysis/README.md

 5. **Download the news database and load data**

 Download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 You will need to unzip this file after downloading it.
-The file inside is called newsdata.sql.
+The file inside is called `newsdata.sql`.
 Put this file into the `vagrant` directory, which is shared with your virtual machine.

-To build the reporting tool, you'll need to load the site's data into your local database.
+You'll need to load the site's data into your local database.

 To load the data, `cd` into the `vagrant` directory and use the command `psql -d news -f newsdata.sql`.